Ankit-1908/Load-Flow-Analysis-of-Power-Systems-/README.md

-# ⚡ Load Flow Analysis using Decoupled Newton–Raphson Method (MATLAB)
+# ⚡ Load Flow Analysis using Decoupled Newton–Raphson Method

 ## 📖 Project Overview
 This project develops a **generalized load flow analysis program** for power systems using the **Decoupled Newton–Raphson (DNR) method** in MATLAB.